italia/eudi-wallet-it-docs/docs/en/pid-data-model.rst

 The PID is issued following the `OpenID Identity Assurance Profile [OIDC.IDA] <https://openid.net/specs/openid-connect-4-identity-assurance-1_0-13.html>`_, that enables the binding of the PID to a national trust framework, giving all the evidence of the identity proofing procedures underlying the PID issuing in both remote and proximity flows.

-The PID data format and the mechanism through which it is issued into the IT Wallet and presented to a RP will be detailed in the next sections.
+The PID data format and the mechanism through which it is issued into the Wallet Instance and presented to a RP will be detailed in the next sections.